Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Hemoglobin

-X-ray signs
+Radiological signs

 Treatment of sphenoiditis

 In addition to antibiotics, local vasoconstrictors are prescribed, which eliminate swelling of the nasal mucosa and reduce the amount of mucus secreted.
-Antipyretics, painkillers, and non-steroidal anti-inflammatory drugs are also prescribed.
+Antipyretics, painkillers and non-steroidal anti-inflammatory drugs are also prescribed.

-Preparations for the treatment of sphenoiditis
+Drugs for the treatment of sphenoiditis

 Amoxicillin